Plain English Breakdown

 Liability for Damages Caused by Compensated Demonstrators

-This bill makes people who pay others to participate in demonstrations responsible if those paid demonstrators break certain laws during the demonstration.
+This bill makes people who pay others to participate in demonstrations responsible for damages if those demonstrators break certain laws during the demonstration.

 What This Bill Does

-- Requires proof that compensation was given and that the demonstrator committed an offense listed in the bill.
+- Requires proof that compensation was given and that the demonstrator broke one of the listed laws to establish liability.

 - Does not require evidence of a criminal conviction against the demonstrator to prove liability.

-- Gives the attorney general permission to sue someone who pays demonstrators if it's in the public interest.
+- Gives the attorney general permission to sue someone who pays demonstrators for damages if it's in the public interest.

 Who It Names or Affects

-- People who pay others to participate in demonstrations
+- People or organizations that pay others to participate in demonstrations

-- Demonstrators who receive compensation for their participation
+- Demonstrators who receive compensation and break certain laws during their demonstration

 Terms To Know